PoliTOcean/EVA/README.md

 </p>

 ## Components
-The firmware for a specific component can be find in [this](firmware/) directory
+The firmware for a specific component can be find in [this](firmware/) directory.